-If you and yours want to be able to walk onto Disney Park rides without waiting for unreasonable amounts of time, you’ll want to book your fast passes ahead of time.
+If you and yours want to be able to walk ontoark rides without waiting for unreasonable amounts of time, you’ll want to book your fast passes ahead of time.
 Not sure about all the fast pass hoopla?

-Basically, you are able to choose three ride reservations within the Disney Park you are currently visiting.
+Basically, you are able to choose three ride reservations within the park you are currently visiting.
 The reservation can be made on the My Disney Experience App.
 If you don’t already have it, go download it now and click around.
 It’s very neat and user-friendly!
-You can only reserve fast passes at one Disney park at a time.
+You can only reserve fast passes at one park at a time.

 You can certainly reserve fast passes on the app as you walk through the park but you risk the chance of them being full.
 I suggest choosing the rides you want to ride online and reserving them before you ever leave home.
 We knew we wanted to ride It’s a Small World, Haunted Mansion, and Jungle River Cruise at the Magic Kingdom park, so I secured those quickly before we visited the park.

 I booked our last Orlando stay to intentionally have a leisure day to check out Disney Springs, once known as Downtown Disney.
 We’d never been and honestly wondered what the big deal was about.
 It’s where shopping and dining meet magic!
 It’s an incredibly clean, whimsical and upscale outdoor shopping mall with Mickey-style beauty and fun.

 All surrounding a beautiful lagoon, there are different sections to cater to the serious luxury shoppers, those seeking celebrity chef eateries, and fun for children and kids at heart.
 Don’t miss the LEGO store, World of Disney store (largest Disney retail in the country), Ghiradelli Ice Cream & Chocolate shop and Goofy’s Candy Company.
 Enjoy the video below of the fun ideas we had: